Visiting Krka National Park in Croatia

 #3 You can go beyond Krka waterfalls

 Boat excursions to Visovac Island, Roški slap, and Krka Monastery are some of the most popular activities in the park.

 Where is Krka National Park situated?

 Krka National Park is situated in Šibenik-Knin County in Croatia, a few kilometers northeast of the city of Šibenik, downstream from Miljevci.

 Below are directions to the most popular entrances to Krka National Park.

 If visiting Krka National Park by car, you may use the following entrances:

 - Highway – Get off the E65 highway at the exit for Šibenik.
-From the exit, Lozovac is only 5-6 minute drive.
+From the exit, Lozovac is only a 5-6 minute drive.
 Go straight and turn towards Lozovac in a place called Tromilja.
-Just follow the signs and they will guide you to the Lozovac entrance.
+Just follow the signs, and they will guide you to the Lozovac entrance.